microbar-lab/microbar-lab.github.io/index.md

 <br>

-We are interested in investigating the microbiome and the antimicrobial resistance mechanisms emerging and occuring from soil to humans ("One Health).
-For doing so, we apply and develop different bioinformatic frameworks to face the state-of-the-art of DNA/RNA sequencing techonologies (Illumina, Oxford Nanopore Technologies, Pacbio), including: metataxonomics, genomics, RNAseq, sRNAseq, metagenomics and metatranscriptomics.
+We are interested in investigating the microbiome and the antimicrobial resistance (AMR) mechanisms emerging and occuring from soil to humans ("One Health).
+For doing so, we apply DNA/RNA sequencing techonologies (Illumina, Oxford Nanopore Technologies, Pacbio; including: metataxonomics, genomics, RNAseq, sRNAseq, metagenomics or metatranscriptomics among others) and we develop and apply customized bioinformatic frameworks.

+We are very active, and right now, we are involved in different projects (among others...=:
+- Development of software for antifungal resistance.
+- Antifungal resistance in *Candidozyma auris*.
+- Resistome evolution in human early-life and impact of delivery mode and lactancy.
+- Microbial dynamics over cheese microbiome after application of specifically designed synthetic communities.
+- Microbial and AMR monitoring in slaughterhouses and households.

+Find out more about our research in the [Publications section]({{ site.baseurl }}/publications).

 <br>